cewbost/utils/README.md

 # utils
 Just some C++ utilities all header only.

-These haven't been tested particularly thoroughly.
 If you encouter any bugs or even compile-time errors(!) please message me.

 documentation can be generated with doxygen.

 ### bin_serializer
-A class for serializing objects into a binary buffer. it simply memcpys objects of any type into the buffer
+A class for serializing objects into a binary buffer. it simply memcpys objects of any type into the buffer.

 ### cfheap

 A cache-friendly heap structure that stores all elements into a continuous buffer.
 Don't really know why I made this since the C++ standard library implements priority\_queue the same way, but it preforms slightly better than glibc++ in my benchmarks.

 ###delaunay

 A class for computing delaynay triangulations in O(n) = n \* log2(n), as well as the dual-graph (voronoi diagram).
 The output is suitable for rendering with opengl.

 ###intrusive_list